pontijas/interview-code-challenge-pontijas/README.md

 1. Install Node.js
 2. Download or clone the repository.
 3. Install local dependencies with $npm install.
-4. Load the project with $npm start.
+4. Launch project with $npm start.

 Thanks for reading!